tim-br/nauths-site/posts/2024-05-18-simple_ts_framework.markdown

 ---
-title: "Building A Frontend Component Framework With TypeScript: Part βῆτα - Rendering Simple Components"
+title: "Building A Frontend Component Framework With TypeScript: Part II - Rendering Simple Components"
 ---

-### Building A Frontend Component Framework With TypeScript: Part βῆτα - Rendering Simple Components
+### Building A Frontend Component Framework With TypeScript: Part II - Rendering Simple Components

 In this part of the blog series, we will begin defining a few types and attempting to render them in the browser.